-Under the guidance of a seasoned TeAda Teaching Artist, the fellow will be immersed in storytelling circles with a local partner organization and a diverse group of community participants.
+Under the guidance of a seasoned TeAda Teaching Artist, the fellow is immersed in storytelling circles with a local partner organization and a diverse group of community participants.
 This will allow fellows to undergo hands on training in specific TeAda methodology.
-Fellows are expected to attend a minimum of 4 workshops.

 This fellowship allows for the exploration and development of authentic storytelling from communities with the goal of encouraging healing and inter-community solidarity.
 Fellows will have the opportunity to apply TeAda methodology and technique to lead one workshop and participate in a culminating live performance with community members giving fellows hands on experience in leading social justice arts workshops.
 Impact Fellow must agree to fully engage in a safe space for expression, healing, solidarity, community building and sharing with Black workers, low-wage workers, immigrant and refugee communities.

 2018 PARTNER ORGANIZATIONS include:

 Program for Torture Victims